72squared/redpipe/README.rst

 *RedPipe* gives you the tools to break up pipelined calls into modular reusable components.

 The first step is to make the commands return a reference to the data before execute happens.
-The `DeferredResult` object gets populated with data once the pipeline executes.
+The `Deferred` object gets populated with data once the pipeline executes.
 This gives us the ability to create reusable building blocks.